AnMi3/8515_TTL_tester/README.md

 ## Description
 This is tester for TTL integrated circuts (mainly for 74xx series).
 It had been originally developed by Ewgeny7 (initial thread on Russian forum: http://zx-pk.ru/threads/16638-tester-melkoj-logiki-na-mega8515.html).
+It was published by atsidaev (https://github.com/atsidaev/8515_TTL_tester/) It was forked by me 08 October 2018

 ## Supported chips (Russian analogue in parentheses)